YichengDWu/Sophon.jl/docs/src/qa.md

 using Lux
 pinn = gpu(PINN(...))
 ```
-## Q: How can I display the loss for each loss function?
+## Q: How can I monitor the loss for each loss function?

 A: Data points are stored in `prob.p`.
 Call `Sophon.residual_function_1` with the corresponding arguments to obtain the residual of each data point:
 ```julia